The UK Trade Skills Index 2023

 Careers fairs for schools can often be bland and uninspiring, and that’s why Try a Trade is so different.

-We’re helping students in Years 10 and 11 to discover more about careers in the trades, through experiential learning sessions, hands-on activities, and first-hand access to people already working in a trade.
+We’re helping students in Years 10 and 11 to discover more about careers in the trades, by giving teachers and career advisers everything they need to help inspire a new generation of young people about the incredible apprenticeship and career opportunities in trades like plumbing, electrics, and carpentry.

-Try a Trade careers days, powered by Checkatrade, are aiming to help plug a national trade skills gap of almost ONE MILLION workers over the next decade, by connecting young people with a world of limitless possibilities in a trades career.
+The Try a Trade careers programme, powered by Checkatrade, is aiming to help plug a national trade skills gap of almost ONE MILLION workers over the next decade, by connecting young people with a world of limitless possibilities in a trades career.

 A Try a Trade careers day aims to break down barriers to access in the trade industry, and open young people’s minds to the earning power and potential of life as a tradesperson.